 - Take a cat’s posture by tucking the toes and spreading your fingers wide, press the floor with your fingertips.

 - Bend forward and rest on your feet and palm with your fingers pressing firmly into the floor and forming an “A”.

 - Bend the right knee and straighten it feeling the stretch.

 - Bend the left knee and straighten it.

 - Repeat as many times as you can comfortably.

-Again get in a cats posture, with flat palms and pointed toes against the floor.
+- Get in a cat’s posture, with flat palms and pointed toes against the floor.

 - While resting on all fours, bend your head back

 - Arch your back so that your spine is curved.

 - Hold the posture and return to the initial position gently